 Carbs consist of long chains of glucose molecules; some are digested rapidly in our very lengthy small intestines compared to most primates.
 Others, especially the "the resistant starches" pass right through to the colon where they are slowly fermented to form important short-chain fatty acids rather than sugars.

-Those starches like baked potatoes, white rice and commercial bread rolls are quickly digested in the small intestine giving a sharp rise in blood sugar; a high glycemic response that must be counteracted by the pancreas giving a squirt of insulin.
-So that the glucose is rapidly stored in adipose tissue as it so happens; unless you are insulin-resistant.
+Those starches like baked potatoes, white rice and commercial bread rolls are quickly digested in the small intestine giving a sharp rise in blood sugar; so too broad beans that have been skinned.
+There is a high glycemic response that must be counteracted by the pancreas giving a squirt of insulin.

 High serum-glucose is very dangerous for the arterial lining; allowed to continue it causes inflammatory changes.
 That leads to blindness and loss of limbs as the blood doesn't get through to the organs.
 So the body tries to store it as adipose.

 The problem arises when your body either cannot produce the hormone, called type 1 diabetes or you have become insulin-resistant, T2D.
-Blood sugar rises and is a real threat to both the quality and length of life.
+Blood sugar rises and there is a real threat to both the quality and length of life.

 Well over 10% of adults in Western countries fall into one of these two-categories; and the numbers are rising fast.
 More than half are walking the streets undiagnosed and unaware that their very lives are threatened.
 Sudden death from heart attack or stroke lies in wait; or a malignant tumour.
-Could you be one of them?

 Two groups of South Africans adults, the Indians and Cape Coloureds have a diabetes prevalence approaching one-third[1].
 It explains in part why we are officially one of the ten most unhealthy nations on the planet; and that the virus is knocking so many holes in our communities.